Impurity-induced thermal crossover in fractional Chern insulators

-The above heuristic argument can be made more precise by evaluating the free energy of the system, which allows us to determine the temperature scale $T_e$ at which the crossover occurs.
-Let's consider a scenario where, at a finite temperature $0<T<T_\text{FCI}$, $x$ particles (where $x < N_\text{imp}$) are excited from the impurity orbitals to the flat band.
-Because $n_e-N_{\text{imp}}+x < N/3$, the system contains $N_{\text{qh}}(x)$ quasiholes.
-These quasiholes constitute a low-energy manifold that is separated from the high-energy states by an energy gap $\Delta_\text{FCI}$~\cite{Regnault2011}, which is closely related to $T_{\text{FCI}}$, although other low-energy excitations may also affect $T_\text{FCI}$~\cite{LuHongYu2024}.
-The total entropy of the system is approximately given by $\ln\qty[\binom{N_\text{imp}}{x}N_{\text{qh}}(x)]$, where $\binom{N_\text{imp}}{x}$ represents the number of ways to excite the particles from the impurity orbitals to the flat band and $N_{\text{qh}}(x)$ represents the ways of forming an FCI state after the excitation.
+The above heuristic argument can be made more concrete by estimating the free energy of the system, which allows us to determine the temperature scale $T_e$ at which the crossover occurs.
+Let us consider a scenario where, at a finite temperature $0<T<T_\text{FCI}$, $x$ holes (where $x < N_\text{imp}$) are excited from the impurity orbitals to the flat band.
+Because $n_h-N_{\text{imp}}+x < N/3$, the system contains $N_{\text{qh}}(x)$ quasiparticle excitations.
+These excitations constitute a low-energy manifold that is separated from the high-energy states by an energy gap $\Delta_\text{FCI}$~\cite{Regnault2011}, which is closely related to $T_{\text{FCI}}$, although other low-energy excitations may also affect $T_\text{FCI}$~\cite{LuHongYu2024}.
+The total entropy of the system is approximately given by $\ln\qty[\binom{N_\text{imp}}{x}N_{\text{qh}}(x)]$, where $\binom{N_\text{imp}}{x}$ represents the number of ways to excite the particles from the impurities to the flat band and $N_{\text{qh}}(x)$ represents the ways of forming an FCI state after the excitation.
 Hence, the free energy of the system is approximated by $F\approx xV_{\text{imp}} - T\ln\qty[\binom{N_\text{imp}}{x}N_{\text{qh}}(x)]$, where the first term is the energy penalty for the thermal excitation.
 The condition that $F \leq 0$ defines an excitation temperature scale

 Therefore, a crossover to an FCI state at finite temperatures is possible if $T_e<T_{\text{FCI}}$.